AbinavRavi/AbinavRavi.github.io/_posts/2023-02-18-Private-Python-Packages.markdown

 ## GitHub
 I would like to thank my friend Abhijeet Parida for providing a template with a very beautiful readme to accomplish this task in [Github](https://github.com/a-parida12/poetry_pypi_template)

+## Extensions
+Ideally should use a ci pipeline to create the packages so that there can be a versioning that can be automatically done

 ## References

 1. https://docs.gitlab.com/ee/user/packages/pypi_repository/